 Great care is taken to keep our beautiful campus, grounds and arboretum in excellent shape for all to enjoy.

 Driving or parking cars or motorcycles on paths or across the lawns at any time for any reason is prohibited.
-Violation of this regulation will result in being asked to immediately remove the car or motorcycle and a fine.
-Please review the Parking Regulations.
+Violation of this regulation will result in being asked to immediately remove the car or motorcycle and a $20.00 fine (+/o tow) plus damages.
+More information can be found in the Haverford College Motor Regulations & Parking Information Booklet.

-Campus mailboxes, located in Whitehead Campus Center, are assigned to all Haverford students.
+The Mail Room and campus mailboxes are located on the ground floor of the Whitehead Campus Center.
+Campus mailboxes are assigned to all Haverford students each year.
 All mail from the College is sent to students’ campus mailboxes.
 A student’s mailing address is:(Student’s Full Name)

 370 Lancaster Ave.